 That is a huge overstatement that you can't really use to justify the haranguing.
 They just popped in to address the potential issue and let people know they're trying to sort it out.
 Nobody is giving legal advice and nobody is going to end up in legal trouble because Microsoft messed up their license boilerplate for a bit.

-When I look at your comment from that point of view, I notice that it leads with a hostile personal trope ("You do recognize...?"), followed by a putdown of everything this team is probably hoping for ("no one should use this"), followed by a personal attack ("you shouldn't be encouraging people to do so"), followed by a pedantic hammer-blow ("legally the license is the license") that takes the spotlight away from anything new or exciting about their work.
+When I look at your comment from that point of view, I notice that it leads with a hostile personal trope ("You do recognize...?"), followed by a putdown of everything this team is probably hoping for ("no one should use this"), followed by a personal attack ("you shouldn't be encouraging"), followed by a pedantic hammer-blow ("legally the license is the license") that takes the spotlight away from anything new or exciting about their work.
 That is followed by a sentence that basically shames them for what was obviously just an oversight.
 How is a newcomer (or anyone, for that matter) supposed to feel when they encounter that?

 You're a good HN member and I'm sure you didn't intend to condemn or humiliate anyone.
 The problem is that people routinely underestimate the provocation in their own comments and overestimate the provocation in others'.
 If the error is 10x in each direction, that's a huge skew [1].
 That's why it's hard to track the impact that one's posts have—especially the righteously indignant sort of post [2].